-- Bullying, including cyber bullying (by text message, on social networking sites and so on) and prejudice-based bullying (also in Computing) - Racist, sexist, disability and homophobic and transphobic abuse and religious intolerance - Radicalisation and extremist behaviour - Child sexual exploitation - Sexting - Zero tolerance of a culture of 'Banter' - Substance misuse (this is also covered in Science lessons) - Issues that may be specific to local area or population, for example, gang activity and youth violence - Particular issues affecting children including domestic violence, sexual exploitation, female genital mutilation (FGM) and forced marriages.
+- Bullying, including online bullying (by text message, on social networking sites and so on) and prejudice-based bullying (also in Computing) - Racist, sexist, disability and homophobic and transphobic abuse and religious intolerance - Radicalisation and extremist behaviour - Child sexual exploitation

+- Sexting - Substance misuse (also in Science) - Issues that may be specific to local area or population, for example, gang activity and youth violence - Child on child abuse: ensuring that children understand that a zero-tolerance approach will be taken to any form of inappropriate behaviour or 'banter'. - Particular issues affecting children including domestic violence, sexual exploitation, female genital mutilation (FGM) and forced marriages.
 We have a duty to report concerns about pupils who we feel are at risk of harm or when we suspect that FGM has already been performed.

-13. Prevent Duty
+14. Prevent Duty

 It is the school's duty to report and work with any child who may be exposed to radicalising influences.
-In our PHSE and Philosophy for Children lessons children will be encouraged to express their own views and if adults hear opinions that cause them concern these will be raised under the school's Child Protection and Policy and Procedures.
+In our PHSE and Philosophy for Children lessons children will be encouraged to express their own views and if adults hear opinions that cause them concern these will be raised under the school's Safeguarding Policy.

-14. Confidentiality
+15. Confidentiality